cies/htoml/README.md

     stack solver --update-config

 We can now start exploring `htoml` from a GHCi REPL.
+From the root of this repository run:

+    stack ghci

-For instance by reading a `.toml` file from the banchmarks, with:
+Now read a `.toml` file from the benchmark suite, with:

 ```haskell
 txt <- readFile "benchmarks/example.toml"